HiroshiMakinoLaboratory/ChiaEtAl/README.md

 ### Installation guide:
 Download and install MATLAB as instructed on the official website.
 Installation time may vary.
-Downloading of additional dependencies is not required as they have been embedded in the functions.
+Downloading of additional dependencies are not required as they have been embedded in the functions.

 ### Demo:
 Open Figure_1.m